New Students FAQs

 What measures have the University put in place to protect against Covid-19?

 Our campus is safe and secure in relation to Covid-19.
 This includes implementing campus flow strategies (e.g. entry and exit points), cleaning, sanitisation points, signage and screening.
 It is imperative that all students adhere to government guidance and university requirements should you be studying on campus, living in halls or attending campus.
-Keep up to date with the latest on our Situation Updates pages.

 I have symptoms so can’t attend an enrolment session